IBM-Cloud/DevOps-Services-Docs/docs/faq/index.md

 2. On the left, click **PERSONAL INFORMATION**, and then update your email address.

 **Important**: When you update the email address of your DevOps Services account, the email address of the associated IBM id isn’t automatically updated; you must synchronize the accounts.
 To synchronize the accounts, [update the email address for the linked IBM id](https://www.ibm.com/account/profile/us?page=signinview).
 If you don't synchronize the accounts, the next time that you log in to DevOps Services, you will be prompted to synchronize them.

+### Can I change my alias?

+Aliases are permanent and cannot be changed.
+However, you can create another alias and link to it from your DevOps Services account.

+Create a new alias:
+1. Log in to [DevOps Services](https://hub.jazz.net), click the **Profile Settings** icon, and click  **Profile**.
+2. On your profile page, click **EDIT PROFILE**.
+3. Click **PERSONAL INFORMATION** and change your email address to another email address that is not associated with your IBM id.
+  **Note:** To verify which email address is associated with your IBM id, click [here](https://www.ibm.com/account/profile/us?page=signinview).

+Unlink your email address:
+1. Log in to [DevOps Services](https://hub.jazz.net) by using your IBM id.
+2. Go to the [Unlink your Jazz ID and IBM id page](https://login.jazz.net/psso/proxy/unlink?redirect_uri=https://hub.jazz.net/) and click **Unlink Accounts**.
+3. After your accounts are unlinked, log out of DevOps Services.

+Create another alias and associated it with your IBM id:
+1. Log in to [DevOps Services](https://hub.jazz.net) by using your IBM id.
+2. Enter your new alias, accept the DevOps Services terms of use, and click **Finish**.
+3. On the Success page, click **Continue**.
+Then, click the Profile Settings icon and click  **Profile**.
+4. Verify that your new alias is listed with your name.

 <a name="BluemixReg"></a>